iharshit009/SecretPeek/README.md

 For issues please raise a ticket in the issues tab in the [Secret Peek github repository](https://www.github.com/iharshit009/SecretPeek/issues).

 The idea/features for this project are limitless.
 So don't hesitate to share your ideas.
 Also, this project appreciated all skill levels.
-So, looking forward to your active participation in memegram.
+So, looking forward to your active participation in this project.

 Mentor for the project: [Harshit Jain](https://www.github.com/iharshit009/)